Duality for dormant opers: Introduction

 \subsection{0.1}

 Recall that a {\it dormant $\mfs \mfl_n$-oper} is, roughly speaking, a principal homogenous space over an algebraic curve equipped with a connection satisfying certain conditions, including the condition that its $p$-curvature vanishes identically.
-Various properties of dormant $\mfs \mfl_n$-opers of the case where $n =2$ were firstly discussed in the context of the $p$-adic Teichm\"{u}ller theory developed by S. Mochizuki (cf. ~\cite{Mzk2}).
-If $n$ is general (but the underlying curve is assumed to be unpointed and smooth over an algebraically closed field), then the study of these objects has been executed by K. Joshi, S. Ramanan, E. Z. Xia, J. K. Yu, C. Pauly, T. H. Chen, X. Zhu et al. (cf. ~\cite{JRXY}, ~\cite{JP}, ~\cite{Jo14}, ~\cite{CZ}).
-Also, formulations and background knowledge of dormant $\mfs \mfl_n$-opers (or, more generally, a dormant $(\mfg, \hslash)$-opers for a semisimple Lie algebra $\mfg$ over $k$ and $\hslash \in k$) in the present paper were discussed in the author's papers (cf. ~\cite{Wak5}, ~\cite{Wak6}).
-As we explained briefly in ~\cite{Wak6}, \S\,0.2, dormant $\mfg$-opers and their moduli, which are our principal objects, contain diverse aspects and occur naturally in mathematics.
-At any rate, a much more understanding of them in our generalized setting will be of use in various areas relevant to the theory of opers in positive characteristic.
+Various properties of (dormant) $\mfs \mfl_n$-opers in characteristic $p>0$ and $n =2$ were first discussed by S. Mochizuki in ~\cite{Mzk1}.
+If $n$ is general (but the underlying curve is assumed to be unpointed and smooth over an algebraically closed field), then the study of these objects has been carried out by K. Joshi, S. Ramanan, E. Z. Xia, J. K. Yu, C. Pauly, T. H. Chen, X. Zhu et al. (cf. ~\cite{JRXY}, ~\cite{JP}, ~\cite{Jo14}, ~\cite{CZ}).
+Also, formulations and background knowledge of dormant $\mfs \mfl_n$-opers (or, more generally, a dormant $(\mfg, \hslash)$-opers for a semisimple Lie algebra $\mfg$ and $\hslash \in k$) in the present paper were discussed in the author's papers (cf. ~\cite{Wak5}, ~\cite{Wak6}).
+As we explained briefly in ~\cite{Wak6}, \S\,0.2, dormant $\mfs \mfl_n$-opers and their moduli, which are our principal objects, contain diverse aspects and occur naturally in mathematics.
+At any rate, a detailed understanding of them in generalized setting will be of use in various areas relevant to the theory of opers in positive characteristic.